Picture it with me.

 It’s a New York City night.
 Spring is just around the corner.
 There’s a hint of green on the Japanese maples and, perhaps, some tight pink buds on the cherry blossoms nearing opening, but your breath still blooms like its winter in the air before you.

 You’ve just flown from Tokyo to Los Angeles to New York.
 You sleep well on planes (you’ve been at this for a while), but you’re still a little jetlagged and, tomorrow, you have business to attend to.
 Tonight, though, you have a date.
 With me.
 Cara.
-You found my website last week and immediately clicked on “Glimpse.”
+You found my website last week and immediately clicked on the photos page.
 As you scrolled through the gallery, your eye lingering on my slender yet curvy figure, you wanted to know more; when you imagined my eyes—smoky jade with a hint of blue above full lips—you knew you had to meet me for yourself.

 You wonder what I’m like in person.